 Te Wāhanga Mātauranga – Playcentre Education offers the NZQA recognised Certificate in Early Childhood Education and Care (Level 4), designed for parents, grandparents, and caregivers to learn hands-on as both parents and kaiako educators.
 The programme is flexible, part-time, and zero fees, with blended delivery including face-to-face workshops, interactive webinars, and online modules.
 Learners participate in Playcentre sessions alongside their tamariki as part of the course.

-The certificate includes ten modules grouped into Playcentre Educator and Playcentre Leader pathways, with internal awards (PIA, PEA, and the Primary Teacher Bridging Award) recognised for licensing in Playcentre.
+The certificate includes ten modules grouped into Playcentre Educator and Playcentre Leader pathways, with internal awards (PEA and the Primary Teacher Bridging Award) recognised for licensing in Playcentre.
 Most learners complete the programme over 1–2 years, with options to study continuously or one module at a time.
+Learners entering the programme after completing the updated Playcentre Introductory Award (PIA) will receive partial credit in the first three PE modules.

 Playcentre Education is a Category 1 NZQA-accredited provider and upholds the Education Code of Practice for learner wellbeing.
 Regular self-review ensures high-quality learning and support.

-Once you’ve completed PE1 Ūkaipōtanga – Let’s Play, you can continue with the remaining Playcentre Educator modules in any order.
-These include PE2 Kotahitanga – Let’s Play, PE3 Whanaungatanga – Positive Relationships, and PE4 Te Kākano – Te Reo me ōna Tikanga Māori.
+Once you’ve completed PE1 Ūkaipōtanga – Let’s Play, you can continue with the remaining Playcentre Educator modules in any order: PE2 Kotahitanga – Let’s Play, PE3 Whanaungatanga – Positive Relationships, and PE4 Te Kākano – Te Reo me ōna Tikanga Māori.
 Each module is available through face-to-face workshops, interactive webinars, or self-directed learning, depending on the module.
+If you would like to transfer to the updated PIA instead, find out more in the Education FAQs

 When you have completed the PE modules, you next move on to the Playcentre Leader (PL) modules.